Electronics Technicians Association: Accreditation

 All technical certifications are accredited by the International Certification Accreditation Council (ICAC) and align with the ISO-17024 standard.
 Independent audits are conducted on a regular basis to ensure compliance.

 Membership

 Membership is open to anyone who is involved in one of the industries ETA serves.
 Membership allows voting rights for such things as biannual officer elections and service awards as well as by-law changes and other association business.
 ETA offers six types of membership for educators, professionals, technicians, and students.
-Each membership includes an subscription to the High Tech News, ETA's bi-monthly membership magazine.
+Each membership includes a subscription to the High Tech News, ETA's bi-monthly membership magazine.